mrettl/conforce/doc/source/index.rst

     :alt: conforce logo

-Conforce is a Python package for computing configurational forces out of the displacement-, stress-, and energy-density-fields of Finite Element Analysis.
+Conforce is a Python package for computing configurational forces out of the displacement-, stress-, and energy-density-fields obtained by Finite Element Analysis.

 Features
 ========